pesricha/taipy-doc/docs/userman/gui/extension/accessing_assets.md

 For example, when using a caption control to represent a company name along with its logo, adding an image can enhance visual context and usability.

-Traditionally, in HTML, you would use an `img` tag with the `src` attribute pointing to the image’s file path.
+Traditionally, in HTML, you would use an `img` tag with the `src` attribute pointing to the image's file path.
 However, directly referencing resources in this way can expose your application to potential security vulnerabilities, such as unauthorized access or malicious resource requests.